KonradHoeffner/rickview/README.md

           - "127.0.0.1:8104:8080"
         restart: unless-stopped

+## Precompiled Binaries
+Download the binary from the [latest release](https://github.com/konradhoeffner/rickview/releases/latest) and run `rickview`.
+If you need binaries for a different platform than Linux amd64, [let me know](https://github.com/konradhoeffner/rickview/issues/new).

+## Compile it yourself
+Alternatively, you can compile it for your own platform with `cargo install rickview`.
+Or you can clone [the repository](https://github.com/konradhoeffner/rickview) and then `cargo build`.
+This requires you to install [Rust including Cargo](https://www.rust-lang.org/tools/install).
+I recommend installing Rust via `rustup`, especially on Ubuntu, because `apt install cargo` may install an old version and not work correctly with RickView.
+On Arch Linux however, both `pacman -S rustup` and `pacman -S rust` worked in my testing as the Rust package was much more current and does not require a separate step of choosing between stable and unstable rust.

+## Configure
+Default configuration is stored in `data/default.toml`, which you can override with a custom `data/config.toml` or environment variables.
+Configuration keys are in lower\_snake\_case, while environment variables are prefixed with RICKVIEW\_ and are in SCREAMING\_SNAKE\_CASE.
+For example, `namespace = "http://hitontology.eu/ontology/"` in `config.toml` is equivalent to `RICKVIEW_NAMESPACE=http://hitontology.eu/ontology/` as an environment variable.
+You need to provide a knowledge base in RDF Turtle format, whose default path is `data/kb.ttl`.
+If you don't, RickView will show a minimal example knowledge base.
+Compile and run with `cargo run` and then open <http://localhost:8080> in your browser.

 ## Logging
 The default log level is "info" for RickView and "error" for libraries.
-Change the log level of RickView with the log_level configuration key or the RICKVIEW_LOG_LEVEL environment variable.
+Change the log level of RickView with the `log_level` configuration key or the `RICKVIEW_LOG_LEVEL` environment variable.
-Override this setting using the RUST_LOG env var to configure the log levels of dependencies, see the [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/), for example:
+Override this setting using the `RUST_LOG` env var to configure the log levels of dependencies, see the [env\_logger documentation](https://docs.rs/env_logger/latest/env_logger/), for example:

     RUST_LOG=rickview=debug cargo run